 Applications will be considered on an individual basis.
 You are encouraged to contact the School Nurse Certification Program Coordinator with your specific questions related to this.
 A Bachelor of Science in Nursing degree is the minimum education standard set by the Pennsylvania Department of Education for a Level I School Nurse Certification.
 Students may enroll in the MSN Leadership in School Nursing program and take the courses required for certification, but the Level I certification will not be approved by the Pennsylvania Department of Education until ALL of the MSN requirements are met.

 Yes.
 The school nurse certification program is approved by the Pennsylvania Department of Education.
 The MSN program is accredited by Commission on Collegiate Nursing Education (CCNE).

 Must I apply for full time study?

-No. The initial school nurse certification courses may be taken one course at a time.
-The remaining MSN Leadership/school nursing courses may be taken full time or part time.
+No. The initial school nurse certification courses are taken one course at a time.
+The remaining MSN Leadership & School Nurse courses may be taken full time or part time.

 Do I need a BSN to enroll in the school nurse program?

-- complete the online application and send $25.00 application fee to EMU at Lancaster
+- complete the online application and send $25.00 application fee to the EMU Business Office

 - complete FAFSA (for financial aid if applicable)